-I already have a Bachelors degree.
+I already have a Bachelor degree.
 Must I complete the general education of LMU to enter a program, or are there only program requirements I must meet?

-If you have already received a Bachelors degree from an accredited institution, you must only meet the program requirements*.
+If you have already received a Bachelor degree from an accredited institution, you must only meet the program requirements*.
 They are as follows:

-RN-BSN: An Associate of Science in Nursing (ASN), an RN licensure, Developmental Psychology, Microbiology with Lab and completion of a math based Statistics course
+RN-BSN: An Associate of Science in Nursing (ASN), RN licensure, Developmental Psychology, Microbiology with Lab and completion of a math-based Statistics course

 BSN: Intro to Biology with Lab, Intro to Chemistry with Lab, Human Anatomy and Physiology I and II with Lab, Microbiology with Lab, Developmental Psychology, Nutrition, and Statistics.

 *Please refer to the current University Undergraduate Catalog for up-to-date requirements.

 Do I need health insurance while attending the Caylor School of Nursing?

 Please be advised that all nursing students must maintain health insurance for the entire time enrolled in school.
 Active insurance will need to be in place by the first day of classes.
 Rhonda Farmer will contact you via your LMU e-mail address as deadlines approach.
 Please direct any insurance related questions to her at 423.869.6556.